suguruwataru/alpha-gamma/README.md

     intensity = (data value) ^ (CRT gamma)

-By convention, intensity and data value are numerized in a way so that
+By convention, intensity is represented by numbers in the [0-1 linear RGB colorspace](#linear-rgb-colorspace) described above, and data values are also numerized so that

-- 1 represents the highest relevant[^relevant] intensity or data value
+- 1 corresponds to the highest relevant[^relevant] intensity
-- 0 represents the lowest relevant intensity or data value
+- 0 corresponds to the lowest relevant intensity

 Within such convention, CRT gamma is generally 2.2-2.5.